 Little further attention was given to the Gardens and they gradually fell into disrepair.
 In the mid 1970’s Mr SE Stephens, Hon.
 Curator of History, James Cook Museum, identified 18 plant species still surviving.
 Some restoration of the stone-pitched pools was undertaken in the early 1980’s.
 By 1990, 35 plant species had been identified as surviving species.

 In 1984, Council commenced reconstruction of the Gardens with the assistance of Commonwealth Employment Funding.
 The original Gardens area has been cleared, stonework rebuilt and trees removed.
 A walking track has been cleared to Finch Bay along the old dray track.
 A walking track continues from this track to Cherry Tree Bay.

-The Visitor Information Centre, Natures PowerHouse Interpretive Centre, is located in the gardens and has a verandah cafe where you can enjoy delicious food in the ambience of the gardens, the Wildlife of Cape York, a Qld Museum exhibition, a bookshop and souvenier and the Vera Scarth-Johnson Gallery.
-If you are into nature or art or simply need information on Cape York this is the place to visit!
+Natures PowerHouse Interpretive Centre, is located in the gardens and has a verandah cafe where you can enjoy delicious food in the ambience of the gardens, the Wildlife of Cape York, a Qld Museum exhibition and the Vera Scarth-Johnson Gallery.
+If you are into nature or art this is the place to visit!